miharekar/visualizer/README.md

 A visualizer for `.shot` files created by the [Decent Espresso Machine](https://decentespresso.com/).

-This is a [Ruby on Rails](https://rubyonrails.org/) application with a [Postgres](https://www.postgresql.org/) database and frontend written in mainly [javascript](https://www.javascript.com/) with [Tailwind CSS](https://tailwindcss.com/), [Turbo](https://github.com/hotwired/turbo-rails), and [Stimulus](https://stimulus.hotwired.dev/).
+Visualizer is a relatively standard [Ruby on Rails](https://rubyonrails.org/) application with a [Postgres](https://www.postgresql.org/) database.

 Read [all about v2 version](https://public.3.basecamp.com/p/y8keyN8VrToTNwXw84ZvC2p1) and feel free to [join Visualizer Forum](https://decentforum.com/tag/visualizer).

 [![](sample.png)](https://visualizer.coffee/shots/77152920-e5f5-4fd9-a54c-e84133ea1d3e)

-## Contributing

 ### Dependencies

 - Ruby (Check [.ruby-version](.ruby-version) for specific version)
   - Bundler (`gem install bundler`)
-- Node (Only needed for building assets, latest stable version will do)
 - Postgres (>= 12)
+- Node (Only needed for rebuilding assets)

 ### Configuration

-For local development there is nothing to configure.
+For local development, there is nothing to configure.

-When it comes to deploying you will need to set some environment variables, namely:
+When it comes to deploying, you will need to set some environment variables, namely:

 - CLOUDINARY_URL
 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
 - AWS_REGION
 - BUCKET_URL

 ### Setup